Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Therefore, we would like to support you with the following tips for a good conflict conversation in order to avoid or end these effects on your team.
 With a well-planned conflict discussion and a win-win solution, the motivation of the conflict participants can often be increased even beyond the previous level, since the participants feel taken seriously and the solution contributes to improved working conditions.

-Is there a patent remedy for resolving disputes?
+Is there a general approach to resolving disputes?

-The simple answer is: No, unfortunately not.
-Because there are many different types, conditions and backgrounds through which critical situations can arise.
-Let's take a look at just one of many aspects:
+The simple answer is: no, unfortunately not.
+Because there are many different types, conditions and backgrounds that can lead to critical situations.
+Let's look at just one aspect of many:

-Whether you as a leader are part of the conflict or not in the resolution process has a serious impact on how you yourself can resolve the conflict.
-A classic two-way conflict in day-to-day management can, for example, be poor performance or certain misconduct on the part of employees.
-This conflict can generally be resolved very well through well-prepared and executed 1:1 conflict discussions.
-In another case, part of the team may be in conflict with the manager, triggered, for example, by unfortunate communication or a management style that is unsuitable for the employees.
-This conflict will be difficult for the manager to resolve alone, as he or she is personally involved and the reasons and drivers of the conflict are less easily revealed.
-This is more easily accomplished by a neutral person who is involved as a mediator in the conflict conversation.
-The third possibility is that a conflict is taking place within the team that is independent of the leader.
-In this case, the leader can take on the neutral mediating role, but there is a risk that, as part of the system, he or she will become a party to the conflict as a result of this “interference”.
-Therefore, it is recommended to involve an external mediator as a neutral third party in larger, hardened conflicts.
+Whether you as a manager are part of the conflict in the resolution process or not has a serious impact on how you can resolve the conflict yourself.
+A classic two-way conflict in day-to-day management can be, for example, poor performance or certain employee misbehaviour.
+This conflict can generally be resolved very well through well-prepared and conducted 1:1 conflict discussions.
+In another case, part of the team could be in conflict with the manager, triggered for example by unfortunate communication or a management style that is unsuitable for the employees.
+The manager will find it difficult to resolve this conflict on their own, as they are personally involved and the reasons and drivers of the conflict are less easy to disclose.
+This is easier for a neutral person who is involved in conflict discussions as a mediator.
+The third possibility is that a conflict arises within the team that is independent of the manager.
+In this case, the manager can take on the neutral mediating role, but there is a risk that, as part of the system, he or she will become a party to the conflict as a result of this ‘interference’.
+It is therefore recommended that a mediator be brought in as an external, neutral third party in the case of larger, entrenched conflicts.

 What are the conflict types in disputes?